coveooss/tgf/README.md

   -H, --tgf-help                 Show context-sensitive help (also try --help-man).
   -D, --debug-docker             Print the docker command issued -F, --flush-cache              Invoke terragrunt with --terragrunt-update-source to flush the cache
-      --refresh-image            Force a refresh of the docker image (alias --ri) --get-image-name           Just return the resulting image name (alias --gi) --no-home                  Disable the mapping of the home directory (alias --nh) --no-temp                  Disable the mapping of the temp directory (alias --nt) --mount-point=MOUNT-POINT  Specify a mount point for the current folder --mp) --docker-arg=<opt> ...
+      --get-image-name           Just return the resulting image name (alias --gi) --no-home                  Disable the mapping of the home directory (alias --nh) --no-temp                  Disable the mapping of the temp directory (alias --nt) --refresh-image            Force a refresh of the docker image (alias --ri) --local-image              If set, TGF will not pull the image when refreshing (alias --li) --interactive              If set, docker will be launched in interactive mode, i.e. the -it flag will be passed to the docker cli (alias --it) or set TGF_INTERACTIVE --mount-point=MOUNT-POINT  Specify a mount point for the current folder --mp) --docker-arg=<opt> ...
 Supply extra argument to Docker (alias --da) --ignore-user-config       Ignore all tgf.user.config files (alias --iuc)